HIPAA Compliance: How to Erase Your Hard Drive

 How Does Hard Drive Wipe Software Work?

 The difference between conventional deleting of data and permanent data deletion is in the coding of hard drive sectors.
 Deleting documents leave hard drive sectors marked as empty, but they’re actually just available to be replaced by new data.
 The data is still recoverable, which leaves your clients’ information vulnerable.
-Hard drive wipe software overwrites these sectors with zeros, forcing them blank.
+Hard drive data wiping software overwrites these sectors with zeros, forcing them blank.

 That’s why corporations use companies like Data Destruction to obtain & maintain their HIPAA compliance status when it comes to secure data destruction.